nikkilr88/egghead-asciicasts/deploy-web-apps-with-zeit-now/lessons/tools-configure-secrets-and-environment-variables-with-zeit-s-now.md

 Now when you do `npm run deploy`, it'll do that for you.
 It's not three letters, but that's something.
 That still works.

 A problem you'll run into sometimes...This is fine for simple strings.
-There's not necessarily going to be any kind of a problem saving all of this to Git and publishing it.
+There's not necessarily going to be any kind of a problem saving all of this to **git** and publishing it.
 This is not a secret.
 This is just a config variable that we have set for this version.

 But what if instead of the name egghead, it's something like `-e TWITTER_API_KEY=`?
 You don't actually want to paste something in there because then if you commit, package that JSON to Git, now you've got your secret key...It's a bad practice.